avieth/correct-check/README.md

 ```

 Example output is from a deliberately wrong list reverse definition.
 See
-[examples/Basic.hs].
+(examples/Basic.hs).

 ## Some other interesting things

 ### Static pointers

 This project uses [static pointers](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/static_pointers.html)
-is a way they were not intended to be used.
+in a way they were not intended to be used.
 By requiring that a test be static
 in order to use it in a composite, it's ensured that the test really is
 reproducible.
 Here's an example